On the Horizon: Florida Legislation SB 410 Seeks Equal Pay for Women

 - Prohibit employers from asking employees about their previous salary history; and

 - Increase penalties for a violation of the law (or, in other words, make it more expensive for employers to pay employee wages based on the employee’s gender).

 Right now, we await for these to be put on the agenda for a hearing.
 To encourage consideration, proponents of the bill have been staging rallies across Florida to increase support for the Helen Gordon Davis Fair Pay Act.
 To show support, contact your state lawmakers to support the bills.

 Contact an Employment Discrimination Lawyer in Florida

 Even without the protections of SB 410, employment discrimination based on sex is illegal in Florida, including on the basis of pay.
-If you believe you have been subject to workplace discrimination, an experienced Florida employment discrimination attorney can assist with your case.
-Contact Scott Wagner and Associates, P.A. today.
+If you believe you have been subject to workplace discrimination, an experienced Florida employment discrimination lawyer can assist with your case.
+Contact Scott Law Team today.